 The Russian calendar bursts with holidays.
 And the celebration of Maslenitsa is not an exception.
-What is known as a Pancake Day in the UK lasts for a whole week in Russia.
-So what does Maslenitsa mean for Russian?
+What is known as a Pancake Day or a Shrove Tuesday in the UK, lasts for a whole week in Russia.
+So what does Maslenitsa mean for Russians

 Monday - Welcoming